Sakhigopal

-Sakhigopal or Satyabadi is a town and Notified Area Council in Puri district in the Indian state of Odisha.
+Sakhigopal or Satyabadi is a town in Puri district in the Indian state of Odisha.

 About

 Sakhigopal is one of the Hindu pilgrimage centres in Odisha for the Sakhigopal Temple.
 The name Sakhigopal literally means Gopal (Srikrishna) being a witness.

 Before the establishment of Sakhigopal Temple, the place was called Satyabadi and is still known by this alternative name.

 Earlier, Sakhigopal village was under Satyabadi Block which was spread over an area of 282.34 km^{2}.
 It has 169 inhabited villages, 4 uninhabited villages.

 On 13 March 2024, the Government of Odisha upgraded Sakhigopal village to be a NAC.